-A. bcc Fe
+A. Body-centered-cubic Fe

-We have previously presented calculations of the AHC of bcc Fe computed using the Fermi-sea formulation.8 Here we adopt the same choice of Wannier functions as in that work, namely 18 Wannier functions covering the s, p and d character and both spins.
-The orbitals of s, p, and e_g character are actually rehybridized into Wannier functions of sp^3d^2 type, and the Wannier functions are only approximate spin eigenstates because of the presence of spin-orbit interaction (see Ref.
+We have previously presented calculations of the AHC of bcc Fe computed using the Fermi-sea formulation.
+Here we adopt the same choice of Wannier functions as in that work, namely, 18 Wannier functions covering the s, p, and d characters and both spins.
+The orbitals of s, p, and e_g characters are actually rehybridized into Wannier functions of sp^3d^2 type, and the Wannier functions are only approximate spin eigenstates because of the presence of spin-orbit interaction (see Ref.
 8 for details).

-Six bands cross the Fermi energy in bcc Fe.
-In Fig. 4 we show the Fermi-surface sheets for four of these, plotted using the Xcrysden package.23 Some of these are quite complicated but, as expected, they all conform to the lattice symmetries.
+In our calculation for bcc Fe, bands 5-10 cross the Fermi energy.
+Figure 4 shows the Fermi-surface sheets for bands 7-10, plotted using the XCRYSDEN package.23 (Bands 5 and 6 give rise to small hole pockets, not shown.)
+Some of these sheets (especially 7 and 8) are quite complicated but, as expected, they all conform to the lattice symmetries.
 What is not clearly visible in these plots are the tiny spin-orbit-induced splittings, which change the connectivity of the Fermi surface.
 As mentioned earlier, such features play an important role in the AHC, and need to be treated with care.